hanna-ry/java-workshop/index.md

 We already created the class Card for you.
 Take a look: It contains an Image, an ID for comparing cards, and two booleans to keep track of if the images/have been found.

-In the folder, there are 12 images we will use for the cards.
+In the resources folder, there are 8 images we will use for the cards.

- In the setUpBoard() method in Board.java, we have already initiated two values: openCards where we will store open cards, and frame, where we store the game "frame".
-We'll now add some the cards to the board.
+In the beginning of the class, we've already created some variables: openCards where we will store open cards, frame where we store the game "frame", and "cards" which stores all cards.
+We'll now create the cards!

-Under the two already initiated values mentioned above, we'll add the cards.
+Under the already initiated values mentioned above, we'll add the cards.
 Each card needs to be added twice, and have an ID and an image:

  ```
 //Icons made by https://www.flaticon.com/authors/freepik Freepik from www.flaticon.com